Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 - In this case, the exchange rate was finally lower so we explain that we returned the difference (£2.72) to you on the bank account from which you sent the money.
 The refund will have the reference indicated.

-Now you can see why the comments or opinions on Transferwise are so positive.
+Now you can see why the comments or opinions on Wise are so positive.
 It is simply a revolution for the international banking system.
-It is therefore very easy to know how to use Transferwise and start saving in commissions.
+It is therefore very easy to know how to use Wise and start saving in commissions.

 New: Sending Money to China